-The debate about relativism and human rights raises lots of interesting issues, but perhaps it has become obsolete.
+Perhaps the debate about relativism and human rights has become obsolete.
 In recent decades widespread acceptance of human rights has occurred in most parts of the world.
 Three quarters of the world’s countries have ratified the major human rights treaties, and many countries in Africa, the Americas, and Europe participate in regional human rights regimes that have international courts (see 5.4 Regional Arrangements below).
-Further, all of the world’s countries now use similar political institutions (law, courts, legislatures, executives, militaries, bureaucracies, police, prisons, taxation, and public schools) and these institutions carry with them characteristic problems and abuses (Donnelly 2003: 46, 92; Nickel 2007, 173-4).
+Further, all of the world's countries now use similar political institutions (law, courts, legislatures, executives, militaries, bureaucracies, police, prisons, taxation, and public schools) and these institutions carry with them characteristic problems and abuses (Donnelly 2003: 46, 92; Nickel 2007, 173–4).
 Finally, globalization has diminished the differences among peoples.
 Today’s world is not the one that early anthropologists and missionaries found.
 National and cultural boundaries are breached not just by international trade but also by millions of travelers and migrants, electronic communications, international law covering many areas, and the efforts of international governmental and non-governmental organizations.
 International influences and organizations are everywhere and countries borrow freely and regularly from each other’s inventions and practices.

 Worldwide polls on attitudes towards human rights are now available and they show broad support for human rights and international efforts to promote them.
 A December 2011 report by the Council on Foreign Relations surveyed recent international opinion polls on human rights that probe agreement and disagreement with propositions such as “People have the right to express any opinion,” “People of all faiths can practice their religion freely,” “Women should have the same rights as men,” “People of different races [should be] treated equally,” and governments “should be responsible for ensuring that [their] citizens can meet their basic need for food.”
 Big majorities of those polled in countries such as Argentina, Ukraine, Azerbaijan, Egypt, Iran, Kenya, Nigeria, China, India, and Indonesia gave affirmative answers.
 Further, large majorities (on average 70%) in all the countries polled supported UN efforts to promote the human rights set out in the Universal Declaration.
 Empirical research can now replace or supplement theoretical speculations about how much disagreement on human rights exists worldwide.